nicolashery/nicolashery.com/posts/2025-03-05-decoding-json-sum-types-in-go.md

 }
 ```

-With the "sealed interface" approach I ended up using, I also considered an implementation of `MarshalJSON` that doesn't require a encode/decode roundtrip to add the tag](https://go.dev/doc/effective_go#embedding), at the cost of a bit more boilerplate.
+With the "sealed interface" approach I ended up using, I also considered an implementation of `MarshalJSON` that doesn't require an encode/decode roundtrip to add the tag, at the cost of a bit more boilerplate.
 It uses [struct embedding](https://gobyexample.com/struct-embedding) instead ([full example here](https://github.com/nicolashery/example-tagged-union/blob/main/go/altjson.go)):

 ```go
 func (a *Action) MarshalJSON() ([]byte, error) {